apache/pdfbox-docs/content/2.0/migration.md

 ~~~

 ### PDF Rendering
-With PDFBox 2.0.0 `PDPage.convertToImage` has been removed.
+With PDFBox 2.0.0 `PDPage.convertToImage` and `PDFImageWriter` have been removed.
 Instead the new `PDFRenderer` class shall be used.

 ~~~java
 PDDocument document = PDDocument.load(new File(pdfFilename));